Where History and Heroes Meet

 Part 1

-Send your RSVP to Karl Kleinbub, knj1002@myninestar.net, or phone (317) 607-6948, no later than Thursday, February 19.
+Send your RSVP to Karl Kleinbub, knj1002@myninestar.net, or phone (317) 607-6948, by or before Thursday, May 14.

 Please bring exact change ($11 cash) for your dinner, plus a few dollars for your generous dinner tip.
 Drawing tickets are $5 (ea), and are optional.
 Prizes are your pick of a variety of military history collector artifacts and books.